QuarkNerd/blog/garora/_posts/2023-06-26-noJS-2-stochastic-boogaloo.md

 And then the play button can be made invisble or placed behind an element that has `pointer-events: none;`, which allows clicks to pass through it.

 ## Calculator Extension
 Since making the calcultor, the `has` has been introduced, which allows selectoing parents based on children.
-In the cacluaotr this could be used to avoid the excessive nesting.
-REMOVE REPETIONS
+In the calculator this could be used to avoid the excessive nesting.
+I also added basic trignometric functions, for this I followed the below steps

-There has salso been trig and stuff (exprimental), this could thortically open thegates for a scientific calculoro, but the main limtation to do this with calc limitis SOURCE
+1. Use integer division (see pervious post) to create a modulo function and map the input to between 0 and 2π
+2. Use a bunch of maths and retries to map the input to a value between 0 and π/2
+3. Painfully implement the expansion series of trig functions
+4. Realise that while I've been playing around with this, trig functiona have been added the spec

----- ADD STEPS with questin life choices joke
+5. Question my life choices

--- has and is
---- ask if specific code is needed for the audio things
+Given the advances in the css spec to add trignometric and other mathmatical functions, writing a full scientific calculator is further within reach.
+While I have not yet attempted this, a possible limitation is that the [css spec](https://www.w3.org/TR/css-values-3/#calc-syntax) only asks browsers to support up to 20 terms in a `calc`, and while I haven't seen this exact limit in action, the main browsers do give up after a certain amount of complexity.

 ## FAQ

 #### When are you gonna stop?
 Probably now

-#### Did you write this blog post just so you could say the words "Random Boogaloo"?
+#### Did you write this blog post just so you could say the words "Stochastic Boogaloo"?
 No comment

-#### Can you fix my CSS?
-Have you tried turning it off and on again?
+## Wrap up
+While I was making this , there were many points at which I deemed something to be 'impossible'.
+Things like functioning decimals; an evenly distributed 'random' selector; and functioning audio seemed out of scope for rules and format I had chosen.
+But because I had the freedom to stop and think about this with no deadline, I was able to overcome the challenges.
+When working with practical problems, we are faced with real-world pressures and time limits and this can often leave us with an incomplete view of the true power of the tech we work with.
+I encourage anyone with an interest to explore the limits of a technology and the power of their creativity.
+Maybe this will help you in your day to day job, but I wouldn't suggest rewriting any of your webapps in css only.

 NOTES
-Mentio  calc in summary?
 image change
+update question with correct titles test audio in firefox with javscripit disabled.

+Questions
+Worth posting
-update question with correct titles test audio in firefox with javscripit. is it okay to ask people to read the previous post?
+is it okay to ask people to read the previous post? all makes sense should I use code when talking about how did trig help with sentiment in last paragraph
-:has()